 If you do find it difficult to live off of one paycheck, take another look at your expenses and work to adjust accordingly.

 Embrace Your Community

 It can be difficult to leave the office and the personal and professional relationships made there.
 It's important that the person who isn't contributing financially to feel like they're still connected with others.
 Some ways to stay connected to people may include getting to know your neighbors and community volunteer work.

 Be intentional about seeking out other parents or others with similar interests as you.
 Who knows, you could do your community a service by sharing your knowledge, babysitting, or even volunteering at charity events.

 Consider Temporary or Part-Time Work

-If you find that your budget isn't balancing or that it doesn't make financial sense to live on one paycheck, it doesn't mean that it's not an option.
+If you find that your budget isn't balancing or that it doesn't make financial sense to live on one paycheck, it may not mean that it's not an option.
 Many families have made it work by having one spouse take on a part-time or temporary job to alleviate financial burdens.
-Just because you want a more flexible schedule, it doesn't mean that you need to completely leave the workforce.
+Wanting a more flexible schedule doesn't necessarily mean you have to find a new job.
 Before looking elsewhere, talk to your current employer.
 Who knows, they may be able to offer you a more flexible arrangement and even let you return to work full-time if you so choose.